+Though the origin of the Baidya caste is unknown, history tells us that a Baidya dynasty ruled over Bengal during the 11th and 12th centuries.
 A Panini Sutra says that ‘vaidya’ or ‘baidya’ means one who has studied the Vedas.
 There are references to Brahmins who, after becoming conversant with the Vedas, studied Ayurveda and became Baidyas or physicians.

-History of the Baidya Community
+History of Baidya Community

-Society and Religion of the Baidya Community
+Society and Religion of Baidya Community

-: Talented, cultured and intelligent as a class, the percentage of literacy and education of the Baidyas is much higher than that of any other community in Bengal.
+Talented, cultured and intelligent as a class, the percentage of literacy and education of the Baidyas is much higher than that of any other community in Bengal.
 The women are treated as equals and even in the days of Kulinism, when polygamy was practised, a Baidya hardly ever had two wives at a time.

-Profession of the Baidya Community
+Profession of Baidya Community

+The Baidyas were originally the physicians.
+The practice of medicine is the proper profession of the Baidya community.
 In recent times, many Baidyas have joined the Brahmo Samaj, including some of the leaders.
 Some well-known Baidyas have achieved distinction as political and social workers, historians, authors, music directors, film directors, film stars, actors, dancers and singers.